Marketing tools for your business

 Think about your brand values.
 For example, is your brand honest, reliable, cheap or luxurious?
 Brand values will form the basis of your message and an emotional response from the buyer.
 They need to trust the product/service, know what it does for them and have a favourable reaction when they hear or see the brand.

 Manage your brand and ensure consistency across all media platforms to strengthen your brand and improve your marketing.
 You can find out more about increasing brand recognition here, and grab your copy of our free guide to branding here.

-As we know, marketing can be expensive so ensure you do not waste precious resources by marketing somewhere your potential customers are unlikely to look.
+As we know, marketing can be expensive, so ensure you do not waste precious resources by marketing somewhere your potential customers are unlikely to look.

 You can find out more about how you can develop a marketing strategy to help your business grow here.

-We've created a really handy guide to help you set up and run your business website, which you can check out here.
+We have created a really handy guide to help you set up and run your business website, which you can check out here.

-As with all marketing - test and measure - do not waste time on something that does not work for you.
+As with all marketing, test and measure.
+Do not waste time on something that does not work for you.